 This phenomenon is called moulting.
 Some people feel better when they have been unwell and someone gives a label to their illness, but telling my towels they had Excessive Moulting Syndrome didn’t do anything to help the situation.

 I bought a set of new towels in a rather jolly, almost fluorescent, turquoise colour.
 Each time I used them, I got bits of turquoise towel fluff all over me.
 This was especially annoying when I hadn’t shaved for a day or two, and the stubble on my face would act like velcro, trapping all the fuzz on my face.

-After washing the towels several times without success, I reluctantly decided it was time to venture online in search of answers.
+After washing the towels several times without success, I reluctantly decided it was time to find answers.
 Here's what I found out.

 Cures for Towel Fluff: Shaving and Lint Brushes?

-I soon found out that I was not alone.
-Many others before me had experienced similar problems with new towels.
+Many others before me have experienced similar problems with new towels.
 I trawled through several pages of Google search results and read every suggestion ranging from shaving the towels (yes, really) to buying new ones that don’t moult (yeah, thanks for that).
 Eventually I found someone saying that a lint brush could cure the towel's moulting.
 Since I already had such a brush, I thought I’d give it a go.